Farmolm History, Family Crest & Coats of Arms

 Some of the Farmolm family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Farmolm family to the New World and Oceana
+Migration of the Farmolm family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Thomas and Ralph Farnham who had came to Roxbury, Massachusetts in 1634; as did Henry Farnham of Warwickshire, who settled there in 1644.
 Alice, Mary, and Ralph Farnham settled in Boston Massachusetts in 1635.